-- A.1.
-A six seven hundred dollar (\$600.00700.00) uniform allowance for unit employees per year of service will be paid with regular payroll in equal installments; if an employee is placed in unpaid status, the employee is not eligible to receive installment. in July of each year for the ensuing year which.
+- A. A seven hundred dollar (\$700.00) uniform allowance for unit employees per year will be paid with regular payroll in equal installments; if an employee is placed in unpaid status, the employee is not eligible to receive installment.
 The allowance shall cover all maintenance and replacement of lost, stolen, worn and damaged uniforms and equipment.
-Safety equipment shall be replaced by the County. - 2.B.
-Newly hired employees shall receive a full uniform issue and will receive full uniform replacement as needed until the following July 1.
-Effective July 1 after hire, such employees shall commence receiving an annual uniform allowance for the ensuing year initially prorated on the number of weeks worked prior to July 1.
+Safety equipment shall be replaced by the County. - B. Newly hired employees shall receive a full uniform issue and will receive full uniform replacement as needed until the following July 1. - C. All maintenance, tailoring and other alterations will be at the employee's expense except for replacement or furnishing of department patches, service stripes or insignia.